InterDigitalInc/VersatileFilmGrain/README.md

 Compared to FGC SEI message, AFGS1 specification supports a larger number of AR coefficients, but does not support local adapation of grain size/shape; it can also specify a chroma grain strength local adaptation from a color mix, which is not implemented in this software.

 This software is designed as a model for hardware designers; it uses the C language, and is organized in separate layers:
-* the hardware layer (in vfgs_hw.c), which runs a the process for the full picture, based on grain patterns memory, local adaptation LUTs, and a few other parameters.
+* the hardware layer (in vfgs_hw.c), which performs the actual grain synthesis process, based on grain patterns memory, local adaptation LUTs, and a few other parameters.
 This is the piece that is potentially implemented in hardware.
 * the firmware layer (in vfgs_fw.c), that converts input model parameters (e.g. FGC SEI) to hardware configuration.
 This part can be easily modified to adapt to other grain metadata formats, to generate grain patterns in a different way, etc.
 * the outer layer, made of the main program and YUV I/O routines.